fsuri/Basil_SOSP21_artifact/store/janusstore/README.md

 We implement the Janus protocol for fault-tolerant, replicated distributed transaction processing.
 We leverage the existing networking infrastructure provided by the TAPIR repository.

 # Notes
+- 6/10:
+	- client impl done except for some TODOs that might need clarification
+	- what's the progress/update on the shim layer?
+	- should try to run a transaction thru the client next
 - 5/10:
 	- client impl mostly done, need to get to compile and write the shim layer
 		- will probably need to sort out some bugs with client/shardclient state